neocturne/fastd/doc/source/manual/cmdline.rst

 --pid-file <filename>
   Writes fastd's PID to the specified file.

+--status-socket <socket>
+  Configures a socket to get fastd's status.

 --log-level <error|warn|info|verbose|debug|debug2>
   Sets the stderr log level; default is info, if no alternative log destination ist configured.